hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 ## Viewing Logs from Dead Pods

 When containers crash the current logs are not available without the `--previous=true | -p` flag.
 Sometimes it's important to obtain the logs from crashed containers to diagnose the cause.
 The following command will create a Pod that will fail in a few seconds.
-The Pod will log a few lines and the readiness probe will fail to responed and Kubernetes will kill the Pod.
+The Pod will log a few lines and the readiness probe will fail to responded and Kubernetes will kill the Pod.

 `kubectl create -f crasher.yaml`{{execute}}